einsteinly/CAUV_old_software/auv/readme-auv.txt

 fileinput/   - tool for sending images from files over the messaging system:
-               this is not used as img-pipeline can read directly from files (including video files) webcam/      - tool for sending images from webcams over the messaging system: this is not used as the img-pipeline program talks directly to webcams in order to speed things up img-viewer/  - tool to view images being sent over the messaging system, useful for development embedded/    - some embedded code for battery management (not currently used)
+               this is not used as img-pipeline can read directly from files (including video files) embedded/    - some embedded code for battery management (not currently used)